opencog/sensory/DesignNotes.md

 * Need some kind of modal-open, so that the IRC nick is not hard-coded into the URL, but is rather specified during the open.
 So, open parameters.
+* Implement DontExecLink so when executed, it unwraps itself.
+  Right now, this is hacked around in LinkSignatureLink

 Early draft notes